Charges dropped in first federal genital mutilation case in US

 The case involved Dr. Jumana Nagarwala who had been awaiting trial on female genital mutilation charges.
 She was arrested in the summer of 2017 and was released on a $4.5 million bond.
 “The case involves at least nine minors from Michigan, Minnesota and Illinois — some of whom prosecutors alleged were tricked by their mothers into thinking they were going to Detroit for recreational activities before having their genitals cut at the Livonia clinic, The Detroit Free Press reported.”

 “According to the opinion filed by Friedman, Congress had banned FGM under a statute that states “whoever knowingly circumcises, excises, or infibulates the whole or any part of the labia majora or labia minora or clitoris of another person who has not attained the age of 18 years shall be fined under this title or imprisoned not more than 5 years, or both.”

-Nagarwala is guilty of mutilating 6 girls although she claims it is a religious custom.
-Her attorney attacked the way the law that banned FGM was argued.
+Nagarwala is guilty of mutilating 6 girls, although she claims it is a religious custom.
+Her attorney attacked the way the law that banned FGM.
 The ban was put through by using the Commerce Clause, which has been used in numerous cases before to extend the authority of the court.
 But in this case, the judge ruled against it.